JuliaData/DataFrames.jl/docs/src/man/reshaping_and_pivoting.md

 Note that the first column (by default) of the original `df` becomes the column names in the permuted result, and the column names of the original become a new column.
-Note also that the element types of the other columns are the result of `promote_type` on _all_ the permuted columns.
+Typically, this would be used on columns with homogenous element types, since the element types of the other columns are the result of `promote_type` on _all_ the permuted columns.

 ```jldoctest reshape